-SCTPP — Account owner will need to submit a copy of their South Carolina Tuition Prepayment Program (SCTPP) card to Student Financial Services (SFS).
-Once the SCTPP account has been verified by SFS, credit will be extended in the "anticipated payment amount" on behalf of your plan administrator.
-The credit will be itemized on the student bill and include the terminology "SC Prepaid Billing”.
-Please note: SCTPP will not cover fees that are not accessed to ALL Clemson students (i.e. lab fees, library fee, CBBS course/major fee and/or optional fees).
+SCTPP — account owner will need to submit a copy of their South Carolina Tuition Prepayment Program (SCTPP) card to Student Financial Services (SFS).
+Once SFS has verified the SCTPP account, a credit will be extended in the "anticipated payment amount" on behalf of your plan administrator.
+The credit will be itemized on the student bill and include the terminology "SC Prepaid Billing."
+Please note: SCTPP will not cover fees that are not assessed to ALL Clemson students (i.e., lab fees, library fee, CBBS course/major fee and/or optional fees).

-Other state prepaid plans (not including 529 College Savings Plans)- Account owner must contact their plan administrator to begin the process.
-Once the account owner has completed all required documentation with their plan administrator, the prepaid program will send Clemson a third party billing authorization letter.
-Based upon how your prepaid program calculates your tuition payment (i.e. per credit hour, restricted, unrestricted), credit will be extended in the "anticipated payment amount" on behalf of your plan administrator.
-The credit will be itemized on the student bill and include the terminology "Prepaid Billing”.
+Other state prepaid plans (not including 529 College Savings Plans) — account owner must contact their plan administrator to begin the process.
+Once the account owner has completed all required documentation with their plan administrator, the prepaid program will send Clemson a third-party billing authorization letter.
+Based upon how your prepaid program calculates your tuition payment (i.e., per credit hour, restricted, unrestricted), a credit will be extended in the "anticipated payment amount" on behalf of your plan administrator.
+The credit will be itemized on the student bill and include the terminology "Prepaid Billing."

-Returned Items: A check, eCheck, EFT or credit card given in payment of University expenses that is returned unpaid by the bank creates an indebtedness to the University.
+Returned Items: A check, eCheck, EFT or credit card used as payment for University expenses that is returned unpaid by the bank creates an indebtedness to the University.
 Student Financial Services administers matters relating to the collection of all returned items for student payments.
-Student Financial Services will re-present returned items for payment of academic fees.
+Student Financial Services will represent returned items for payment of academic fees.
 A $30 fee will be charged for each returned item.
 If a payment is returned or dishonored for any reason, the student's account may be debited electronically for the amount of the check plus the $30 returned item fee.